 > Optimize procedure changes.

-> Improve timing of operator actions.
+> Improve the timing of operator actions.

 > Validate current procedures.